Virginia Avenue Community Garden Guidelines

 - THEFT AND VANDALISM

 - Theft and vandalism are fairly common in community gardens.
-Gardeners should report any theft or vandalism immediately to authorities and to the garden committee. ● All gardeners should help with repairs and replanting as needed if the garden or any gardeners’ plots are damaged by theft or vandalism.
+Gardeners should report any theft or vandalism immediately to authorities and to the Garden Board. ● All gardeners should help with repairs and replanting as needed if the garden or any gardeners’ plots are damaged by theft or vandalism.

-- If your plot is damaged by theft or vandalism, contact the garden committee to inquire whether assistance is available to help you with repairing and replanting.
+- If your plot is damaged by theft or vandalism, contact the Garden Board to inquire whether assistance is available to help you with repairing and replanting.

 - TRASH AND COMPOST